OpenFPGAduino/hardware/README.md

 # hardware
-The open hardware file of openfgpadunino
+The open hardware file of openfpgaduino